evolvingstuff/vdw2/content/posts/yes-vitamin-d-can-be-a-magic-bullet-grant.md

 ---

-#### VitaminDwiki - <a href="/posts/vitamin-d-is-still-not-snake-oil" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D is still NOT Snake oil - Sept 2015">Vitamin D is still NOT Snake oil - Sept 2015</a>
+#### VitaminDWiki - <a href="/posts/vitamin-d-is-still-not-snake-oil" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D is still NOT Snake oil - Sept 2015">Vitamin D is still NOT Snake oil - Sept 2015</a>

 <!-- ~tc~ (alias(Yes, vitamin D can be a magic bullet)) ~/tc~ -->